 Rate watching used to require discipline.
 Every morning, you manually checked rate boards.
 You looked for meaningful moves.
 You tried to remember who in your pipeline could benefit.
 You hoped you did not miss anyone.
 It was tedious and it was slow.

 The system is not just watching rates.
 It is watching your specific business.
-It knows which types of rate moves matter inside your book.
-A 15-basis-point drop may matter on a $600k loan.
-It might not matter on a $150k loan.
+It knows which types of rate moves matter to your borrowers.
+A 15-basis-point drop matters to someone with a $600k loan.
+It might not matter to someone with a $150k loan.
 The system adjusts its sensitivity based on deal size and type.

 How the System Generates Personalized Estimates

-When rates move, a real automated system should not push the same generic message to every lead.
-It should generate a personalized estimate for the specific file in front of you.
-That requires knowing several things:
+When rates move, a real automated system does not send the same message to everyone.
+It generates personalized estimates for each borrower instantly.
+This requires knowing several things about each borrower:

 - Current loan balance.
 How much do they owe?